jnhuynh/min-flux/README.md

 /**
  * Constructor function for new MinFlux.ActionCreator.
  *
- * It must contain an actionTypes property.
-It must be a hash.
-They keys are
+ * It accepts a spec argument.
+It must contain an actionTypes property.
+It must
- * the constants used for action type.
-The values must be null.
+ * be a hash.
+They keys are the constants used for action type.
+The values must
+ * be null.
  *
  * {
  *   ACTION_TYPE_1: null,